fengyuli-dev/camel-db/doc/MS2_progress_report.md

 ### Excellent ： 15/15
 1. Achieve storing data in a file on the hard drive so data will be kept after accidental or regular shut down like a real data base managing system.
+We successfully

 ## Goals for the Next Sprint
 The database is almost done.
 This is much faster than our expectation largely because of the insanely short duration of MS2.
 Little things are left for MS3.
 In MS3 we plan to accomplish the following:
 ### Satisfactory
-Be able to not only save specified table to csv file but also read csv file to create table.
+1. Be able to not only save specified table to csv file but also read csv file to create table.
 The additional feature of converting valid csv file to create table.
+2. Implement * (the same * in SQl that meaning all/everything) to our table commands.
 ### Good